Cubs vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won in 27, or 45%, of the 60 contests they have been named as odds-on underdogs this year.
+- The Cubs have been victorious in 27, or 44.3%, of the 61 contests they have been chosen as underdogs in this season.

-- Chicago is 15-12 this season when entering a game as the underdog by +115 or more on the moneyline.
+- Chicago has a record of 7-8, a 46.7% win rate, when it's set as an underdog of +135 or more by oddsmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Cubs have a 46.5% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Cubs have a 42.6% chance of pulling out a win.

-- Chicago and its opponents have hit the over in 78 of its 156 games with a total this season.
+- Games involving Chicago have gone over the total set by bookmakers in 79 of 157 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!